hikeventures/hikeventures.github.io/_posts/2014-10-26-best-waterproof-rain-jackets.markdown

 **Weight:** 208 grams
 **Fabric:**  PERTEX Shield +

-The Montane Minimus Jacket is similar to the the Montane Minimus Smock with the difference that it has an adjustable hoody and a long The Montane Minimus Jacket is similar to the the Montane Minimus Smock with the difference that it has an adjustable hoody and a long front zipper to easily put on / off the jacket.
+ The Montane Minimus Jacket is similar to the Montane Minimus Smock with the difference that it has an adjustable hoody and a long front zipper to easily put on / off the jacket.
 This can be an advantage if you are in the mountains and is suddenly starts to rain.
 It also features an fully adjustable helmet compatible mountain hood.

 I would choose the Montane Minimus Jacket as my go-to jacket if every gram counts and you want to have a full-zip jacket.
 If durability is also an important aspect then you should have a look at the new Arcteryx Zeta LT Jacket which comes next in my list.